 By Carlos Nogueras Ramos, The Texas Tribune

-“This West Texas town has a lot of money in the bank.
-Why can’t it pick up its trash?” was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.
+“Midland settles with company to drill wastewater wells near the city’s drinking water supply” was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.

 Sign up for The Brief, The Texas Tribune’s daily newsletter that keeps readers up to speed on the most essential Texas news.